fhcrc/taxtastic/docs/commands.rst

     - "1280" # Staphylococcus aureus
     - "1281" # Staphylococcus carnosus

-A record specifying names to be added to existing nodes has the following required fields:
+A record specifying **names** to be added to existing nodes has the following required fields:

 ``type``
-  The value must be "node"
+  The value must be "name"
 ``tax_id``
   The tax_id to add names to.
 ``names``